codeyu/LeetCode/Scripts/README.md

-Some Scripts to Save Time
+Some tools to Save Time
 ============
+### graphql

+1. install dotnet core
+2. `cd Scripts/graphql`
+3. `dotnet build`
+4. if you want to generate problem [Triangle](https://leetcode.com/problems/triangle), which's number is 120. so, just run:
+   `dotnet run 120`
+5. enjoy it!

+---

+ OBSOLETE

 ### auto.ps1